-Historic Archives of Monroe N. Work, Harriet Peeler Stone, Percy Stone and Family
+The Archives of Monroe N. Work, Harriet Peeler Stone, Percy Stone and Family

-Many of the records in the Stone Archives are personal gifts to the Peeler, Work, and Stone family.
-M.N.
-Work and Florence Work worked closely with Booker T. Washington and W.E.B.
-Dubois to provide true and reliable data for their Civil Rights and Educational movements across the country.
+Many of the records in the Stone Work Archives are personal gifts to the Peeler, Work, and Stone families.
+Monroe Work and Florence Work collaborated closely with Booker T. Washington and W. E. B. Du Bois to provide true and reliable facts for their Social and Educational movements across the country.

 • Percy Stone’s records and books featuring the detailed expansion of Agriculture under his leadership for the State of Georgia.